 The motor fiber sends signals controlling movement.
 On the other hand, whenever you feel pain, the sensory fiber sends signals to the brain.

-Lower back pain is categorized as acute and chronic back pain.
+A Physiotherapy Brisbane expert tells us that lower back pain is categorized as acute and chronic back pain.
 Acute back pain lasts for a few days or weeks.
 Chronic back pain lasts for 12 weeks or longer.
+In both cases there is treatment available and if you’re worried, visit a doctor or healthcare professional.

 Causes of lower back pain